-The intimate and definitive biography of Ian McKellen, theatrical knight and a national treasure.
+The intimate and definitive biography of Ian McKellen, theatrical knight and a national treasure

-Many of us know of McKellen through his depiction of Gandalf in LORD OF THE RINGS.
+Many of us know of McKellen through his depiction of Gandalf in Lord of the Rings.
 Garry O'Connor's definitive biography reveals the man behind McKellen the actor.
 The inside story of the person himself: a constantly developing drama and a work in progress.
-Yet Garry O'Connor pulls no punches: some of his revelations may be controversial to his fans, even explosive, given McKellen's constant ability to shock and surprise.
+Yet O'Connor pulls no punches: some of his revelations may be controversial to his fans, even explosive, given McKellen's constant ability to shock and surprise.
 The author directed McKellen in some of his very first roles.
 This is an unflinching yet deeply intimate and affectionate biography that, like McKellen himself, will stand the test of time as a rounded and complete portrait of one of the most unusual geniuses of our times.

 With his varied career and position as LGBT campaigner, icon Sir Ian McKellen's story is one that delights and inspires - WOMAN & HOME

 A well-researched, eminently readable book - THE TIMES

 There is serious analysis of McKellen's greatest performances - Iago, Richard III, Gandalf - and some of his less successful ones ...
 Yet O'Connor also has time for theatre lore and gossip ...
 It is as much a "voyage of discovery" around British theatre as it is around its subject's psyche, but unless McKellen rethinks his decision and writes his memoirs, this sprawling portrait might be as close as anyone gets. - THE SUNDAY TIMES